zrachlin/git-monday-cli/README.md

 # Setup

-This package will only work in an existing local `git` repository that has a remote origin.
-It is simply a thin layer on top of [git](https://git-scm.com/) and [gh](https://github.com/cli/cli) commands that makes use of Monday's API.

 In order to connect to Monday's API and grab information about an item from a board, you will need to create a `.env` file in the repository in which you plan to use the CLI.

 The following two variables are required: